-I spent my childhood helping my dad fix up cars, one of the oldest memories I have is sitting in an old Land Rover listening to my dad … “down, up, down, up, hold it there”.
-The whole thing made me feel super important, like a proper mechanic … I was actually bleeding the brakes on the old crate, or at least that’s what I thought.
+I spent my childhood helping my dad fix up cars.
+One of the oldest memories I have is sitting in an old Land Rover listening to my dad, “down, up, down, up, hold it there.”
+It made me feel important, like a proper mechanic.
+I was actually bleeding the brakes on the old crate or at least that’s what I thought.

 Brake Bleeder Kits – How They Work?

-Essentially, a brake bleeding kit works in one of two ways … either through pressurizing the system, or through sucking the fluid through from the brake caliper or slave cylinder.
+Essentially, a brake bleeding kit works in one of two ways.
+Either through pressurizing the system or by sucking the fluid through from the brake caliper or slave cylinder.
 Sounds simple enough.

-I’ve used both types, in fact I have both types, but my preference is for a kit that sucks the fluid, rather than forces it.
-Pressurizing the system works if you can get a decent airtight seal on the cylinder, which isn’t always possible, and then of course some kits require you to remove them to top the fluid up, which is not only a pain, but then puts you squarely back in to trying to make it airtight again.
+I’ve used both types, in fact, I have both types, but my preference is for a kit that sucks the fluid, rather than forces it.
+Pressurizing the system works if you can get a decent airtight seal on the cylinder, which isn’t always possible.
+Of course, some kits require you to remove them to top the fluid up.
+It’s not only a pain but also puts you squarely back into trying to make it airtight again.

-You should also consider where that air pressure is coming from … not everyone has an air compressor in their garage or workshop, so you need either a pumping system, or worse still, a connection to the tire valve … have you ever tried pushing 35+ psi of pressure through a brake system?
+You should also consider where the air pressure is coming from.
+Not everyone has an air compressor in their garage or workshop, so you need either a pumping system, or worse still, a connection to the tire valve.
+Have you ever tried pushing 35+ psi of pressure through a brake system?

 The Best Brake Bleeder Kit

-Aside from that one minor niggle, it’s a great piece of equipment that just works, although as I mentioned in the intro, sometimes getting a pressure system to seal can be awkward.
+Aside from that one minor objection, it’s a great piece of equipment that just works.
+However, as I mentioned in the intro, sometimes getting a pressure system to seal can be awkward.

-Let’s start with the good things … it’s robust and durable, easy to use and very controllable thanks to the variable thumb control lever arrangement.
-It can bleed up to 2-quarts per minute, and you won’t want to use it like that in practice … you’ll need to slow the suction down for bleeding the brakes.
+Let’s start with the good things.
+It’s robust and durable.
+It’s also easy to use and very controllable thanks to the variable thumb control lever arrangement.
+It can bleed up to 2-quarts per minute, and you won’t want to use it like that in practice.
+You’ll need to slow the suction down for bleeding the brakes.

-The bad things … there really isn’t a negative point, aside from you need a compressed air source from a shop compressor, so it’s not really portable.
+Now on to the cons.
+There really aren’t any aside from the fact that you will need a compressed air source from a shop compressor, so it’s not really portable.

 This is like a simpler (and cheaper) version of the above Mityvac.
-It’s designed to work on all braking and ABS systems, it’s large enough to cope with a full system flush (and more) but doesn’t come with any way of automatically topping up the master cylinder, which means you’ll constantly be having to check the fluid level so it doesn’t run dry.
+It’s designed to work on all braking and ABS systems.
+It’s large enough to cope with a full system flush (and more) but doesn’t come with any way of automatically topping up the master cylinder.
+This means you’ll constantly be having to check the fluid level so it doesn’t run dry.

-The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often) and it’s all controlled with lever integrated into to the handle – squeeze the lever to start the sucking.
+The system has an integrated silencer fitted (which sounds a bit of a novelty, but you’ll appreciate it if you use the bleeder often.)
+It’s all controlled with lever integrated into to the handle.
+Squeeze the lever to start the sucking.
 Again, similar to the Mityvac, you need a shop compressor to attach to it.